Upselling And Cross-Selling Techniques In Retail

 Upselling techniques: how to upsell in retail

 The best upselling technique historically seems to be the use of sales representatives to highlight the benefits of the more expensive option directly to the customers.
-In fact, one research review notes the 2005 findings that 88% of the consumers sampled actually value staff members who suggest "alternative products and services that better meet their needs" .
+In fact, one research review found that 88% of consumers place higher value in value staff members who suggest "alternative products and services that better meet their needs" .

 Additionally, the shelf height and location of your product arrangement could impact your customers' likelihood of choosing that product.
 Check out our guide to product placement to learn more about how to position your goods for the best results.